 Yes.
-There are numerous transportation programs that employers can offer or promote to staff.
+There are many transportation programs that employers can offer or promote to staff.
 There is no one-size-fits-all program.
-Companies should consider the options that best suit their employees' needs based on location, shift schedule, and the availability of modes (transit, rail, vanpool, and more).
+Companies should consider the options that best suit their employees' needs based on location, shift schedule, and the availability of modes (transit, rideshare, cycling, and more).

 What advantages does a company have for offering transportation programs?

 Offering a transportation program is an inexpensive investment that pays with numerous benefits.

 Minimize payroll taxes - Employers who offer commuter benefits will save money on payroll taxes

 Reflects company and employee values - Companies with sustainability in their business plans can empower employees to reduce emissions in their daily lives

 Improves employee productivity - Employees who choose alternate forms of transportation to driving alone often arrive at work with less stress and ready to tackle the day

 Reduce parking needs - Decreasing the number of employees who drive alone to work will alleviate the demand for expanding parking

 Reduces health care claims - Employees who engage in active forms of transportation may improve health outcomes and thus decrease health insurance claims